2026 Supercars Championship: Teams and drivers

+Manufacturer changes

+Toyota entered the series, with Walkinshaw TWG Racing (pictured) and Brad Jones Racing running the GR Supra.

+Triple Eight Race Engineering switched from running Chevrolet Camaro ZL1s to Ford Mustang GTs.

+Team 18 replaced Triple Eight Race Engineering as the homologation team for Chevrolet.

+Toyota entered the series, marking the first time that three manufacturers are represented since 2019, when Nissan left the series.

 Team changes

-Toyota will enter the Supercars Championship with the GR Supra (GT4 Evo model shown).
+Walkinshaw TWG Racing (formerly Walkinshaw Andretti United) switched from running Ford Mustangs to Toyota GR Supras in a collaboration with Toyota Gazoo Racing, to become the Japanese manufacturer's factory racing team.
+The team also underwent a name change as United Autosports sold their stake in the team and Andretti Global had been taken over by TWG Motorsports in 2023.

-Walkinshaw Andretti United will switch from running Ford Mustangs to Toyota GR Supras, to become the Japanese manufacturer's factory racing team.
-Brad Jones Racing will join Walkinshaw Andretti United in switching to Toyota GR Supras, from running Chevrolet Camaros making it five Toyota’s for 2026.
+Brad Jones Racing joined Walkinshaw TWG Racing in switching to Toyota GR Supras, from running Chevrolet Camaros making it five Toyotas for 2026.

-Triple Eight Race Engineering will return to Ford and running Mustangs, after having entered General Motors-backed Holdens and Chevrolets from 2010.
-Triple Eight Race Engineering will also be the homologation team for all Ford teams.
-They will also expand to a three car team, for the first time since 2018, utilising a Teams Racing Charter (TRC) from SCT Motorsport, who parted ways with Brad Jones Racing.
+Triple Eight Race Engineering returned to Ford and running Mustangs, after having entered General Motors-backed Holdens and Chevrolets since 2010.
+Triple Eight Race Engineering also became the homologation team for all Ford teams.
+They also expanded to a three car team, for the first time since 2018, utilising a Teams Racing Charter (TRC) from SCT Motorsport, who parted ways with Brad Jones Racing.

-Team 18 will become the homologation team for Chevrolet following Triple Eight Race Engineering's departure from the brand.
-It will be General Motors third homologation team in the V8 Supercars era, after Walkinshaw Racing (1993–2016) and Triple Eight Race Engineering (2017–2025).
+Team 18 became the homologation team for Chevrolet following Triple Eight Race Engineering's departure from the brand.
+They are the third General Motors homologation team in the V8 Supercars era, after Walkinshaw Racing (1993–2016) and Triple Eight Race Engineering (2017–2025).